Bubbers/Bubba-3D/README.md

 * <a href="http://openil.sourceforge.net/">DevIL</a><br />
 For installation of these, please see their homepage.

-Linux: Install using the Makefile supplied in root map.
-You might need to change the assimp path in CMakeLists.txt first.
+Linux: Install using the Makefile supplied in root map. run make install.
+This will install all dependencies for the project.
+Then you may run it with make run.

 Windows: Use CMake gui.
 Add the source catalogue and a build directory and then configure and generate!